Red Pulse Phoenix Price Reaches $0.0030 (PHX)

-Red Pulse Phoenix (CURRENCY:PHX) traded 3.6% lower against the dollar during the twenty-four hour period ending at 21:00 PM ET on August 19th.
-Over the last seven days, Red Pulse Phoenix has traded 7.1% higher against the dollar.
-One Red Pulse Phoenix coin can currently be bought for about $0.0030 or 0.00000019 BTC on cryptocurrency exchanges.
-Red Pulse Phoenix has a total market cap of $2.46 million and approximately $202,914.00 worth of Red Pulse Phoenix was traded on exchanges in the last 24 hours.
+Red Pulse Phoenix (CURRENCY:PHX) traded 3.6% lower against the US dollar during the 24 hour period ending at 23:00 PM E.T. on August 24th.
+Red Pulse Phoenix has a market cap of $2.46 million and approximately $202,914.00 worth of Red Pulse Phoenix was traded on exchanges in the last 24 hours.
+One Red Pulse Phoenix coin can currently be purchased for approximately $0.0030 or 0.00000019 BTC on major exchanges.
+In the last seven days, Red Pulse Phoenix has traded up 7.1% against the US dollar.

 - Wowbit (WWB) traded 16.1% higher against the dollar and now trades at $0.0339 or 0.00000091 BTC.